dmulyalin/ttp/docs/source/Match Variables/Patterns.rst

 Regular expression value searched using below sequence.

-    1. Template variables checked to see if any of variables match regex_value
+    1. Template variables checked to to find variable names equal to regex_value
     2. Built-in regex patterns searched using regex_value
     3. regex_value used as is

 **Example**

 Template::

     <vars>
     # template variable with custom regular expression:
     GE_INTF = "GigabitEthernet\S+"
     </vars>